 Click the Ideas buttons under the Optimization Ideas tab to review all optimization suggestions.
 You’ll get different ideas based on content, SERP features, backlinks, etc.

 Repeat this analysis with each pair of keywords and pages, focusing on your top 10-20 highest priority keywords you’ve picked earlier.

 Check out the On Page SEO Checker manual.

 6. Track your changes

-Take your time to choose keywords, optimize your pages, monitor changes and create your own success story!
+Take time choosing keywords, optimizing your pages, monitoring changes, and creating your success story!

-In this workflow we have seen just a small part of the keyword research and optimization functionality available in Semrush.
-Explore our other workflows to find everything you might need in your digital-marketing work.
+In this workflow, we have seen just a tiny part of the keyword research and optimization functionality available in Semrush.
+Explore our other workflows to find everything you need in your digital marketing work.